ongr-io/ElasticsearchDSL/docs/HowTo/HowToSearch.md

 ### Form a Filter

-> Since Elasticsearch 2.0 all filters were replaced by queries.
-Queries acts like
-> filters when you use them in filter context.
-For easier future migration use query
+Since Elasticsearch 2.0 all filters were replaced by queries.
+Queries acts like filters when you use them in filter context.
-> classes instead of filter.
-(Note, for Elasticsearch 1.* you still should use `ScriptFilter`,
-> `HasChildFilter`, `HasParentFilter`, `IndicesFilter`, `NestedFilter`, `PrefixFilter`,
-> `RegexpFilter`, `TermFilter` instead of query as they has different structure.)

 To add a filter is the same way like a query.
 First, lets create some `Filter` object.